 After the study of some selected works already done on Cormac McCarthy's The Sunset Limited in which other writers have presented comparative study of the characters and their ideologies on despair and powerfulness of faith, it can be stated that though this work is highly valuable for new researchers in enhancing the knowledge on existentialism, religion and many other important aspects related, yet much work is still needed from the perspective of character analysis in this regard.
-Therefore, this research has its significance for focusing on character -analysis to find not only McCarthy's social, political and religious portrayal of modern society but also to pave the path for future investigators to work on McCarthy's viewpoint presented in the last monologue of the Black who has strong faith in God.
+Therefore, this research has its significance for focusing on deep character -analysis to find not only McCarthy's social, political and religious portrayal of modern society but also to pave the path for future investigators to work on McCarthy's viewpoint presented in the last monologue of one and still strong faith in God of the other character.